I Am a Straight Guy Who Loves Mampering

 I am a bit more particular than some men.
 A few years ago, I moved into a house where I shared a bathroom with another guy.
 Where I had my cabinet full of stuff, with my electric toothbrush charging on the counter, he had nearly nothing.

 He had a toothbrush in a coffee mug.
 That’s it.
-I don’t know how he was able to spend 30 minutes in the bathroom each morning.
-I don’t even know if he had toothpaste.
+I don’t know how he was able to spend 30 minutes in the bathroom each morning, or if he had toothpaste.
 I hope he didn’t use mine.

 His sister came over soon after I moved in.
 She apparently looked in our bathroom and assumed I was gay.